org404/pyrum-scripts/scripts/README.md

 `./test.sh`

 If you want to open shell, you can uncomment last line in `test.sh` instead.
-Then inside the shell write `include test.sh`, it will be imported and executed immediatelly.
+Then inside the shell write `include test.rumor`, it will be imported and executed immediatelly.